KlausSchaefers/figma-low-code/README.md

 ```

-## Figma Plugin (Private Beta)
+## Figma Plugin

-To use the advanced features such as data, method binding or input widgets, you must install the Figma-Low-Code plugin.
+To use the advanced features such as data, method binding or input widgets, you must install the  [Figma-Low-Code plugin](https://www.figma.com/community/plugin/858477504263032980/Figma-Low-Code).

 ![The Figma-Low-Code plugin](assets/Plugin.png "Figma-Low-Code plugin")